abpframework/abp/docs/en/Blob-Storing.md

 ````

 > You generally don't need to use the `IBlobContainerFactory` since it is used internally when you inject a `IBlobContainer` or `IBlobContainer<T>`.

-### About Naming the BLOBs

-There is not a rule for naming the BLOBs.
-A BLOB name is just a string that is unique per container (and per tenant - see the "*Multi-Tenancy*" section).
-However, different storage providers may conventionally implement some practices.
-For example, the [File System Provider](Blob-Storing-File-System.md) use directory separators (`/`) and file extensions in your BLOB name (if your BLOB name is `images/common/x.png` then it is saved as `x.png` in the `images/common` folder inside the root container folder).

 ## Configuring the Containers